Retrieval-Augmented Generation for Reliable Interpretation of Radio Regulations: Introduction

 The telecommunications domain presents a particularly challenging case.
 Regulatory frameworks, and especially the ITU Radio Regulations \cite{ITURadioRegulations2024online}, are legally binding, technically intricate, and demand precise interpretation to ensure compliance.
 Even small errors can trigger costly service outages, legal disputes, or disruptions to critical infrastructure.
 Consequently, operators, regulators, and domain experts require reliable tools to assist in interpreting these regulations.
 As illustrated in Fig.~\ref{fig:right}, the Radio Regulations corpus exhibits a dense domain-specific vocabulary, underscoring why general-purpose LLMs often struggle in this setting and motivating the need for tailored approaches.

 To address these challenges, we introduce a domain-specialized Retrieval-Augmented Generation (RAG) pipeline for regulatory question answering.
 Our system leverages authoritative external resources to ground LLM outputs, thereby reducing hallucinations and improving reliability \cite{lewis2021retrieval, gupta2024comprehensive}.
 To evaluate this approach, we construct a dedicated dataset of regulatory questions and answers derived from the ITU Radio Regulations \cite{ITURadioRegulations2024online}, validated through both automated checks and human review.
+To make this system directly accessible to practitioners, we deploy it as a custom \emph{Generative Pre-trained Transformer} (GPT) assistant, which integrates our RAG backend within a conversational interface.

-Our contributions are threefold: \begin{enumerate} \item We design a RAG pipeline tailored for interpreting and answering regulatory inquiries in the telecommunications domain, with a focus on radio regulations. \item We create and release a curated dataset of question–answer pairs directly derived from the ITU Radio Regulations, rigorously validated for accuracy and completeness. \item We present an extensive empirical evaluation across multiple LLMs, showing that our pipeline consistently improves accuracy.
-For instance, on GPT-4o we achieve a +11.9\% absolute accuracy improvement over vanilla prompting, while retrieval accuracy alone reaches up to 97\%.
+Our contributions are fourfold: \begin{enumerate} \item We design a RAG pipeline tailored for interpreting and answering regulatory inquiries in the telecommunications domain, with a focus on radio regulations. \item We create and release a curated dataset of question--answer pairs directly derived from the ITU Radio Regulations, rigorously validated for accuracy and completeness. \item We present an extensive empirical evaluation across multiple LLMs, showing that our pipeline consistently improves accuracy (e.g., +11.9\% absolute for GPT-4o \cite{hurst2024gpt}) and achieves up to 97\% retrieval accuracy. \item We deploy \textbf{Radio Regulations GPT}, a custom GPT front-end powered by our RAG backend, providing an interactive, reference-backed assistant for querying the ITU Radio Regulations.\footnote{Link to Radio Regulations GPT: \\ \url{https://chatgpt.com/g/g-687bac267f508191a97daf466eccfa50-radio-regulations-gpt}} \end{enumerate}